GiannisMeg/Porfolio_project/Battleplan.md

 // remove and add
 // we need a singe endpoint to add and remove FAVORITES
 // remove from favorite we have to check if the match exists and remove it from the list

+// sequelize : [where] gets a specific prop of a table
+// [include] gets the hole table

+// My cocktails
+// display users account with pic
+// display all users cocktails
+// display fav ones